Occupational Health and Safety

 GGC has applied Process Safety Management (PSM) as a standard for operations in the factory area and implemented the Plant Reliability Master Plan to ensure that production operations can continue to operate efficiently with maximum safety.
 In addition, the safety management in the production process is audited by external auditors.
 Furthermore, GGC has set additional risk mitigation measures to prevent the severity of the risks that may be encountered during operations, as well as the stability and performance management system of the machine production efficiency control and risk mitigation measures to reduce the likelihood of unsafe events, etc.

-In 2022, GGC has developed and increased the efficiency of its safety potential, as well as maintained operational standards to be able to carry out production safely by establishing production process safety projects such as:
+GGC has developed the efficiency of its safety potential, as well as maintained operational standards to be able continuous safe production by establishing production process safety projects such as:

 Bow-Tie Barrier Validation Checklist Project GRI 403-2 (2018)

 GGC has applied Bow-Tie risk identification to monitor process safety accidents.
 The Bow-Tie is used as a tool to verify various barriers used to prevent and mitigate the impacts of Major Accident Event (MAE) of the plant.
 The Company reviews the Preventive Maintenance (PM) of protective equipment in conjunction with actual on-site inspections.
+The Bow Tie Validation allows GGC to categorize the actions that have been observed into 2 categories, which are Actions that align with the Standards and Actions that are needed to be improved.
 In case of defects, relevant departments are responsible for considering and revising the relevant issue in order to return to work effectively as usual.
 This can prevent serious accidents and reduce interruptions in the production process.
 In addition, the obtained results have been used to continuously improve and develop systems and safety control standards in preparation for emergency situations that may occur both in the present and in the future through the integration of actions to prepare for and respond to emergency situations.
+In 2024, the company conducted a risk identification assessment for its two plants in Rayong and Chonburi provinces.
+This year’s risk identification includes activities such as evaluating the effectiveness of the Methanol Leak to Storm Water System to Outside Plant Boundary to prevent leaks into external water sources.

 Benefits from the Programs